CrayLabs/SmartSim/examples/LAMMPS/melt/README.rst

 SILC client in LAMMPS does not alter the typical experiment flow that has been described in other tutorials.
 In fact, no details of the
-C++ client utiliation in LAMMPS are necessary in the SmartSim experiment script.
+C++ client utilization in LAMMPS are necessary in the SmartSim experiment script.

 .. code-block:: python

-from smartsim import Experiment, slurm from os import environ import os
+  from smartsim import Experiment, slurm import os

   # Define resource variables for models,
   # scripts, and orchestrator
   lammps_compute_nodes = 2
   lammps_ppn = 2
   db_compute_nodes = 3
   analysis_compute_nodes = 1

   total_nodes = lammps_compute_nodes + \
                 db_compute_nodes + \
                 analysis_compute_nodes

   # Retrieve Slurm allocation for the experiment
   alloc = slurm.get_slurm_allocation(nodes=total_nodes)

   # Create a SmartSim Experiment using the default
   # Slurm launcher backend
   experiment = Experiment("lammps_experiment")

   # Define the run settings for the LAMMPS model that will
   # be subsequently created.
   lammps_settings = {
       "nodes": lammps_compute_nodes,
       "ntasks-per-node" : lammps_ppn,
       "executable": "lmp",
       "exe_args": "-i in.melt",
       "alloc": alloc}

   # Define the run settings for the Python analysis script
   # that will be subsequently created
   analysis_settings = {
       "nodes": analysis_compute_nodes,
       "executable": "python",
       "exe_args": f"data_analysis.py --ranks={lammps_compute_nodes*lammps_ppn} --time=250",
       "alloc": alloc}

   # Create the LAMMPS SmartSim model entity with the previously
   # defined run settings
   m1 = experiment.create_model("lammps_model", run_settings=lammps_settings)

   # Attach the simulation input file in.melt to the entity so that
   # the input file is copied into the experiment directory when it is created
   m1.attach_generator_files(to_copy=["./in.melt"])

   # Create the analysis SmartSim entity with the
   # previously defined run settings
   m2 = experiment.create_model("lammps_data_processor",run_settings=analysis_settings)

-# Attach the analysis script to the SmartSim node entity so that
+  # Attach the analysis script to the SmartSim model entity so that
   # the script is copied into the experiment directory when the
   # experiment is generated.
   m2.attach_generator_files(to_copy=["./data_analysis.py"])

   # Create the SmartSim orchestrator object and database using the default
   # database cluster setting of three database nodes
   orc = experiment.create_orchestrator(db_nodes=db_compute_nodes,
                                       overwrite=True, alloc=alloc)

   # Generate the experiment directory structure and copy the files
   # attached to SmartSim entities into that folder structure.
   experiment.generate(m1, m2, orc, overwrite=True)

   # Start the model and orchestrator
   experiment.start(m1, orc, summary=True)

   # Start the data analysis script after the model is complete
   experiment.start(m2, summary=True)

-# When the model and node are complete, stop the
+  # When the model and analysis script are complete, stop the
   # orchestrator with the stop() call which will
   # stop all running jobs when no entities are specified
   experiment.stop(orc)

   # Release our system compute allocation
   # experiment.release()
   slurm.release_slurm_allocation(alloc)

 LAMMPS input file
 -----------------